ramgokul/SeleniumPython/README.md

 To run the tests on saucelabs tunnel: python -m pytest -n auto --browser=chrome --host=saucelabs-tunnel

-Note : Using the option -n auto launches tests in parallel mode and you will see multiple browser sessions launching at the same time
+Note : Using the option '-n auto' launches tests in parallel mode and you will see multiple browser sessions launching at the same time